National Museum of Sudan: Relocated temples

-In the museum garden are some rebuilt temples and tombs relocated from the submerged area of Lake Nasser.
+In the museum garden were some rebuilt temples and tombs relocated from the submerged area of Lake Nasser.

 In 1964, the Aswan High Dam, built across the Nile River in Egypt, created a reservoir in the Nubian area, which extended into Sudan's territory threatening to submerge the ancient temples.
 During the UNESCO Salvage Campaign the following temples and tombs were re-erected in the museum garden according to the same orientation of their original location, surrounded by an artificial stream of water symbolic of the Nile: